×

 Data Quality

-Five years ago Forbes and KPMG reported that 84% of CEOs were concerned with the quality of data that they utilized to form their decisions.
+In a recent report, Forbes and KPMG reported that 84% of CEOs were concerned with the quality of data that they used to form their decisions.
 Today, data quality remains a top executive concern for those striving to build a data-first organization.
-With unreliable data, the bottomline is that businesses will have a far more difficult time deriving business value from data.
-The truth is that while it’s easy to embrace the idea of being data-driven, it’s far more difficult to execute on that commitment.
+With unreliable data, the bottom line is that businesses will have a far more difficult time deriving business value from data across all industries: financial firms, healthcare, telecommunications, supply chain, etc. The truth is that while it’s easy to embrace the idea of being data-driven, it’s far more difficult to execute on that commitment to meet company key performance indicators(KPIs).

-• the data is missing from a critical report;
+• Data is missing from a critical report.

-Let’s take a closer look at why data quality remains a top concern for many executives today.
+Let’s take a closer look at why data quality remains a top concern for many executives (and data engineers) today.

 Why is data quality important?